microshift-io/microshift/README.md

 # Operating System Support

-MicroShift and its main components are built in a CentOS Stream 9 Bootc container.
+MicroShift and its main components are available on the `x86_64` architecture.
-The produced RPMs can be installed and run on the following operating systems.
+RPM packages built in a CentOS Stream 9 Bootc container can be installed and run on the following operating systems.

 | OS        | Bootc| OVN-K | Kindnet | TopoLVM | Comments |
 |-----------|------|-------|---------|---------|----------|